Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning

 \subsection{Performance Comparison}

-We compare the proposed SISL with various baseline algorithms.
+We compare SISL with various baseline algorithms.
 Non-meta RL algorithms are trained directly on each test task for 0.5K iterations due to the absence of a meta-train phase.
 Meta-RL algorithms undergo meta-training for 10K iterations in Kitchen and Office, and 4K in Maze2D and AntMaze, followed by fine-tuning on test tasks for an additional 0.5K iterations.
 For SISL, the skill refinement interval $K_{\text{iter}}$ is set to 2K for Kitchen, Office, and AntMaze; 1K for Maze2D.
 To ensure a fair comparison, SISL counts each update process from its skill-improvement policy and high-level policy as one iteration.
-Table \ref{table:perf} presents the final average return across test tasks after the specified test iterations.
-The corresponding learning curves are provided in Appendix \ref{appsubsec:perfcomp} for a more detailed comparison.
+Table \ref{table:perf} shows final average return across test tasks after the specified test iterations.
+In these environments, Kitchen and Office assign a reward of 1 for each successfully completed subtask, while Maze2D and AntMaze give a reward of 1 upon reaching the goal, meaning the return directly corresponds to the success rate.
+The corresponding learning curves are in Appendix \ref{appsubsec:perfcomp} for a more detailed comparison.
 From the result, SAC and PEARL baselines, which do not utilize skills or offline datasets, perform poorly on long-horizon tasks, yielding a single result across all noise levels.
 In contrast, SPiRL, SiMPL, and SISL, which leverage skills, achieve better performance.